joelapsansky/mapping-earthquakes/README.md

 * Add layers and styling options to provide additional insights and perspectives (e.g. isolate major earthquakes on a dark map)

 ## Sample of Finished Project
-This is an interactive web page that allows end-users to click through the data points.
-It empowers end-users to analyze and draw conclusions.
+This is an interactive web page that allows users to click through the data points.
+It empowers them to analyze and draw conclusions.

 ![Earthquakes](/Earthquake_Challenge/images/earthquakes.png "Earthquakes")